shuaibiyy/haproxy-config-generator/README.md

 # HAProxy Configuration Generator

-This project uses [AWS Lambda](https://aws.amazon.com/lambda/) and [API Gateway](https://aws.amazon.com/api-gateway/) to expose an API that can be used to generate a `haproxy.cfg` file based on the parameters provided.
+This project uses [AWS Lambda](https://aws.amazon.com/lambda/) and [API Gateway](https://aws.amazon.com/api-gateway/) to create an API endpoint that can be used to generate a `haproxy.cfg` file based on the parameters provided.

 One major pain point of using Lambda and API Gateway is the difficulty of setting things up.
 This project uses Terraform to ease that difficulty.